19hours/sg-statutes/Acts/National Environment Agency Act.md

 (a) to identify, undertake research into, and conduct investigations and surveillance of environmental health concerns and vectors of infectious agents, and to develop strategies of prevention and control in connection with such matters;

-(b) to undertake licensing, provision of consultancy services, and promotion of professionalism in relation to matters concerning food hygiene in the food retail industry, and in relation to the pest control, environmental and other related industries;
+(b) to undertake licensing, provision of consultancy services, and promotion of professionalism in relation to pest control, environmental and other related industries;

-(c) to provide for the licensing of places used for the keeping of horses, cows, oxen, sheep, goats, swine and other cattle and to control the transport and movement of such animals for the purpose of preserving public health;
+[Act 11 of 2019 wef 01/04/2019]

+(c) [Deleted by Act 11 of 2019 wef 01/04/2019]

-(d) to ensure high standards of food hygiene in food retail outlets through licensing and inspections, and to co-ordinate the implementation and management of upgrading programmes for hawker centres and the review of hawker policies;
+(d) to co-ordinate the implementation and management of upgrading programmes for hawker centres and the review of hawker policies;

+[Act 11 of 2019 wef 01/04/2019]

 (e) to ensure cleanliness of public areas through the supervision of cleansing services and the prevention of littering;